Pac-Land: Reception

 Pac-Land was a commercial success in arcades.
 In Japan, it entered the Game Machine arcade charts at number-two on the table arcade cabinet chart in September 1984.
 In North America, it was in the top 20 RePlay upright arcade game charts through November 1985.
 It ended the year as one of the top five highest-grossing arcade games of 1985 in the United States.

 The game well received by critics for its colorful graphics, level structure, and challenge.
 Mike Roberts gave the arcade game a positive review in the May 1985 issue of Computer Gamer.
 He called it an "interesting game" where Pac-Man is an "animated character that moves along a horizontally scrolling landscape" while praising the "very colouful" graphics and stating it is "easy to play once you've got the hang of it."

-Japanese publication Famitsu praised the PC Engine version's graphics and overall challenge, awarding it the "Silver Hall of Fame" badge.
+Japanese publication Famitsu praised the PC Engine version's graphics and overall challenge.
 Computer + Video Games called the PC Engine version a "marvelous conversion" for its vibrant visuals, stage layouts, gameplay and accuracy to the coin-op game; they had a similar response for the Atari Lynx version, claiming its accuracy to the original would entice fans of the arcade release.
 Reviewing the Lynx conversion, IGN praised the game's colorful graphics, controls and faithfulness to the arcade original.
 Raze echoed a similar response, saying the visuals, stage layouts and soundtrack added replay value to the game.

 Raze disliked the Lynx port's limited amount of lives and lack of continues, saying that the high difficulty would repel younger players.
 IGN stated it provided little replay value for veteran players, adding that it could be easily finished.
 AllGame was particularly critical of the TurboGrafx-16 version, lambasting its poor graphics, bland stage layouts and lack of challenge, jokingly saying it was only recommended to collectors interested in "the most morbidly poor games in existence".
 In a retrospective review for the TurboGrafx-16 conversion, IGN disliked the game's difficulty for lacking any real challenge, and said the game seems to have been made simply to keep Pac-Man relevant at the time instead of as a "real deal" game.